Mehdi Abaakouk Mehdi Abaakouk

 uv sync --resolution lowest

-uv sync --resolution
+uv sync --resolution highest

 These commands resolve dependencies to the lowest or highest versions allowed by your constraints and generate environments from the lockfile accordingly.
 This makes it trivial for library authors to run: